DNSCrypt/doh-server/README.md

 This proxy supports ODoH termination (not relaying) out of the box.

+However, ephemeral keys are currently only stored in memory.
+In a load-balanced configuration, sticky sessions must be used.

 ## Operational recommendations

 * DoH can be easily detected and blocked using SNI inspection.
 As a mitigation, DoH endpoints should preferably share the same virtual host as existing, popular websites, rather than being on dedicated virtual hosts.